marcus-seldin/myokine-signaling/README.md

 ## Publicly available data used (above) were acquired from:

-GTEx V8: https://gtexportal.org/home/datasets (these data were filteres where individuals were required to show counts > 0 in 1.2e6 gene_tissue combinations across all data.
-Filtering consists of 310 individuals and 1.8e7 gene_tissue combinations)
+GTEx V8: https://gtexportal.org/home/datasets (the raw data were filtered where individuals were required to show counts > 0 in 1.2e6 gene_tissue combinations across all data.
+Given that our goal was to look across tissues at enrichments, this was done to limit spurious influance of genes only expressed in specific tissues.
+Post-filtering consists of 310 individuals and 1.8e7 gene_tissue combinations)

 Uniprot annotations for secreted proteins in humans: https://www.uniprot.org/uniprot/?query=locations%3A%28location%3A%22Secreted+%5BSL-0243%5D%22+type%3Acomponent%29+AND+organism%3A%22Homo+sapiens+%28Human%29+%5B9606%5D%22&sort=score